 We used application benchmarks to examine the performance and power tradeoffs in realistic workloads.
 Using MILC and LULESH, we measured the runtime and power usage at different node counts and CPU speeds to compare onload and offload.
 Then we ran MPI profiling tests to compare the results of the two applications.
-It should be noted that there was not much variance in either the runtime or power of the application benchmarks; The standard deviations of 80% of the runs were below 1% of the mean, only 2.5% of the runs had a standard deviation greater than 2%, and the maximum standard deviation was 2.81%.
+It should be noted that there was not much variance in either the runtime or power of the application benchmarks; The standard deviations of 80% of the runs were below 1% of the mean with only 2.5% being greater than 2%.